-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 1,570,670

-For the first time, more than one million doses
+For the first time, more than 1 million doses

 are administered in a single day, prompting